Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 If anyone's interested in actual time-tested wisdom and instruction on how to be a good man, that's what this course was.

-Or woman.
+All woman.

-Or woman, yeah.
+All woman, yeah.

-But there's only one way of being morally good, and that's to be left wing.
+But there's only one way of being morally good, and that's to be left-wing.

-And so but that isn't that then.
+But that isn't that then.

 No, in fact, it's a complete repudiation of all left-wing morality that you have been saturated in your entire life.

-Well, well, how how how come we don't we haven't heard about this then?
+How come we don't we haven't heard about this then?

-Uh because um Aristotle's science wasn't correct, but his morality was, his ethics were.
+Because Aristotle's science wasn't correct, but his morality was, his ethics were.

 And that's why Aristotle was thrown out.

-But it turns out that actually that doesn't do anything good for people because what it does is impose the rule-based order, which just means that you're not bad if you don't break the rules, but you are not affirmatively good in any way.
+But it turns out that actually that doesn't do anything good for people because what it does is impose a rule-based order, which just means that you're not bad if you don't break the rules, but you are not affirmatively good in any way.

 We've got a couple of pictures of the daughter.

-Um, there she is.
+There she is.

-Um she liked she liked to use the adopted children in promotional materials for a law firm.
+She liked to use the adopted children in promotional materials for a law firm.

 Ah, right, okay.